bAndie91/unote/README.md

   - Open link currently under the cursor
   - Add tag currently under the cursor to the search field
 - <kbd>Ctrl-Shift-W</kbd> Wrap text on/off

+# Files

+See editable property files in `~/.config/unote/prop`.
+You may edit them while unote is not running.

 # Dependencies